niklasiivari/agx-emulsion/README.md

 ## Preparing input images with darktable

-The simulation expects linear scene-referred sRGB files as input.
+The simulation expects linear scene-referred files as input (with or without  a transfer function).
-I usually open RAW the files of digital cameras with [darktable](https://www.darktable.org/) and deactivate the non linear mappings done by `filmic` or `sigmoid` modules and adjust the exposure to fit all the information avoiding clipping.
-Then I export the file as a 16-bit PNG, e.g. with the following export settings:
+I usually open RAW files of digital cameras with [darktable](https://www.darktable.org/) and deactivate the non linear mappings done by `filmic` or `sigmoid` modules and adjust the exposure to fit all the information avoiding clipping.
+Then I export the file as a 16-bit PNG in linear Rec2020 RGB, e.g. with the following export settings:

 ![Darktable export settings.](img/readme/darktable_export_settings.png)